Man, I really keep pissing Spencer off.

 I shook my head again.
 “No, I don’t want anyone to know.
 I’m telling you that now.
 No one gets to know.”

 About this time, Christine was escorted into the room by the nurse.
-Neither of us looked at her, instead I held his gaze with my own.
+Neither of us looked at her, instead I held his gaze.
 He needed to know that I was serious.

 He nodded once before breaking eye contact.